wsherre/Will_Sherrer_Projects/Machine_Learning/README.md

 Abstract
 ```
-Our group explores the effectiveness of Convolutional Neural Networks (CNN) when images that
-have been reduced by Principal Component Analysis (PCA) have been input as training.
-If CNN
-models can still be trained on dimensionally-reduced dataset, it would allow for dataset expansion
-with not needing to store as much information per image.
-We use the Canadian Institute for Advanced
-Research (CIFAR) dataset our training and testing images.
-We then used PCA to reduced the dataset
-at different intervals and train 2 CNN architectures we the dimensionally-reduced images.
-We
-used compression ratios at 81.25%, 87.5%, 93.75%, and 96.88% to see whether the models could
-effectively be trained to classify the images.
-What we found is that there is a correlation between
-the amount of compression and the models’ ability to learn how to classify the images.
-At many
-points 81.2% of compression, or the first 6 of 32 principal components of the image, was on par or
-just below the ability of the standard dataset.
-We conclude that it is possible to train models with
-some form of image compression.
-However further studies should be conducted for fine-tuning the
-technique.
+Our group explores the effectiveness of Convolutional Neural Networks (CNN) when images that have been reduced by Principal Component Analysis (PCA) have been input as training.
+If CNN models can still be trained on the dimensionally-reduced dataset, it would allow for dataset expansion without needing to store as much information per image.
+We use the Canadian Institute for Advanced Research (CIFAR) dataset for our training and testing images.
+We then used PCA to reduce the dataset at different intervals and train 2 CNN architectures on the dimensionally-reduced images.
+We used compression ratios at 81.25%, 87.5%, 93.75%, and 96.88% to see whether they could effectively train the models to classify the images.
+What we found is that there is a correlation between the amount of compression and the models’ ability to learn how to classify the images.
+At many intervals, 81.2% of image compression, or the ﬁrst 6 of 32 principal components of the image, was on par or just below the ability of the standard dataset.
+We conclude that it is possible to train models with some form of image compression.
+However further studies should be conducted for ﬁne-tuning the technique.
 ```

 The files folder contains the homeworks and MATLAB files